paulhinta/synchronization/README.md

             LOG-2022-11-12.txt
 ```

 Each time a backup occurs, the API will log a message containing a timestamp and information on which file(s) and folders were added, deleted, or overwritten, as well as those that remained untouched.
 Logging will also occur on certain user errors.
+These messages are appended onto the current working log file.

 ## Known Issues
 This section describes some issues that I encountered while developing this API.
-I'd love any feedback on this!
+I would love any feedback on this!

 ### Mutual Exclusion
 Currently, this API does not support mutual exclusion.
 This means that a file can be overwritten or deleted while it is opened by another process.
 Ideally, if a file is opened in another process while the API tries to modify it, it would be skipped over during this backup cycle.
-This is a corner case that should always be addressed, but it likely doesn't affect the function of the API (if a user is running a cyclical, scheduled backup on _source_ into _replica_, they know that the data in the _replica_ folder will be synced up to the most up-to-date version of _source_, therefore there's no reason to be modifying the data in the _replica_ directory).
+This is a corner case that should always be addressed, but it likely does not affect the function of the API (if a user is running a cyclical, scheduled backup on _source_ into _replica_, they know that the data in the _replica_ folder will be synced up to the most up-to-date version of _source_, therefore there
+s no reason to be modifying the data in the _replica_ directory).

-Here is an example of my latest attempt at mutual exclusion (which didn't work because it ended up skipping over all the files).
+Here is an example of my latest attempt at mutual exclusion (which did not work because it ended up skipping over all the files).
 It was implemented in the _for_ loops of the _traverse()_ function:
 ```python
 # IMPORTS
 from os import rename